Caroline BRETON et Charles CHEMIN

-Caroline Breton and Charles Chemin received a creation grant for their show Figures.
+Caroline Breton and Charles Chemin received a creative grant for their show Figures.

 Caroline: I attended the ERACM school, where I met people with whom I wanted to build things as an actress.
 Then I looked for other approaches than theatrical forms, towards the performative arts and dance.
 Today I am creating my first piece as a choreographer, De Natura Rerum, and I am collaborating with Charles Chemin, with whom I share a taste for abstraction and a pleasure in form.

 Charles: Like Caroline, I have oscillated between theater, dance, and the visual arts, as a performer and then as an assistant.
 I have collaborated with and learned from inspiring artists such as Meg Harper, Bob Wilson, Lucinda Childs, Andrei Bartenev, Laurie Anderson, Philippe Chemin, Philip Glass, Jonathan Meese, as well as working in French theater as an actor and dramaturge.
 I attach great importance to exchanges between artists, to the circulation of ideas and to the hybridization of forms, which has led me to create theatrical pieces in collaboration with visual artists, composers, performers and choreographers, in very different countries and aesthetic cultures.

 How do you view your profession today ?